coltonw/redirect-lambda/README.md

-# Serverless Framework Node HTTP API on AWS
+# Redirect service for www.willcolton.com

 This is a simple redirect service for redirecting www.willcolton.com to whatever subpage I favor at the moment.